Improved conformalized quantile regression: Contribution

 \subsection{Remarks}

-\begin{itemize} \item Sometimes the number of observations assigned to a cluster i, represented as $n_i$ is very low and therefore the finite sample correction $\frac{\lceil (n_{i}+1)(1-\alpha) \rceil}{n_i}>1$.
-A possible solution to overcome this hurdle is to use constrained k-means \cite{18,29} and increase the minimum number of observations per cluster.
-A second solution is to do the following $\hat{q}^{(i)} \gets Quantile\left(S^{(i)};min(1,\frac{\left \lceil (n_{i}+1)(1-\alpha)\right \rceil}{n_{i}})\right)$; \item The selection of k for k-means is not limited to our approach, different criteria regarding the selection of k for k-means are acceptable, e.g., silhouete score and elbow method \cite{23,24,16}; \item Different clustering algorithms beyond k-means might also be adequate as long as they take in consideration the essential point, which is cluster based on similarity between observations and feature importance. \end{itemize}
+\begin{itemize} \item The selection of k for K-means is not limited to our approach, different criteria regarding the selection of k for K-means are acceptable, e.g., silhouete score and elbow method \cite{23,24,16}; \item Different clustering algorithms beyond K-means might also be adequate as long as they take in consideration the essential point, which is cluster based on similarity between observations and feature importance. \end{itemize}